segmentio/segment-docs/src/connections/storage/data-lakes/sync-reports.md

 The following error types can cause your data lake syncs to fail:
 - **[Insufficient Permissions](#insufficient-permissions)** - Segment does not have the permissions necessary to perform a critical operation.
 You must grant Segment additional permissions.
 - **[Invalid Settings](#invalid-settings)** - The settings are invalid.
 This could be caused by a missing required field, or a validation check that fails.
 The invalid setting must be corrected before the sync can succeed.
-- **[Internal Error](#internal-error)** - An error occurred in Segment’s internal systems.
+- **[Internal Error](#internal-error)** - An error occurred in Segment's internal systems.
 This should resolve on its own.
 [Contact the Segment Support team](https://segment.com/help/contact/) if the sync failure persists.

 ### Insufficient Permissions